james-lawlor/james-lawlor.github.io/biotrain-2023/index.md

 ```
 Copy and paste this block into your terminal application and then hit enter.
 If you're using Windows, to paste into Git Bash you will right-click on the window and select paste from menu.
 This will run several commands to download and unzip the course data within a few seconds.

+### Where is the data?
+We have put the data in your home directory on your computer.
+The path will look a bit different for everyone depending on your computer, but it may look like:
+Mac: `/Users/jameslawlor`
+Windows: `/c/Users/james`

+The unix shell data is in a subdirectory of your home directory called `shell-lesson-data` (i.e.`/Users/jameslawlor/shell-lesson-data`).
+The R data is in a subdirectory of your home directory called `r-novice-inflammation` and inside a subdirectory called (i.e.`/Users/jameslawlor/r-novice-inflammation/data`)

 Please ensure you have the following software and data on the computer you intend to use during the workshop:
 1. Make sure you have access to a Bash shell: use [Git BASH](https://gitforwindows.org/) for Windows; Terminal is the built-in program for Mac, however we will need to change the shell by running the command `bash`
 2. Install: